aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-objects-and-scenes/xpath-like-object-queries/_index.md

 ---
-title: Create 3D Scene Java – Apply XPath‑Like Queries with Aspose.3D
+title: Select Objects by Name in Java 3D Scene – XPath‑Like Queries with Aspose.3D
-linktitle: Create 3D Scene Java – Apply XPath‑Like Queries with Aspose.3D
+linktitle: Select Objects by Name in Java 3D Scene – XPath‑Like Queries with Aspose.3D
 second_title: Aspose.3D Java API
-description: Learn how to **create 3d scene java** and use XPath‑like queries to **select objects by type** in Aspose.3D for Java.
+description: Learn how to **select objects by name** using XPath‑like queries in Aspose.3D for Java and build a 3D scene programmatically.
 weight: 11
 url: /java/3d-objects-and-scenes/xpath-like-object-queries/
-date: 2026-01-30
+date: 2026-03-31
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create 3D Scene Java – Apply XPath‑Like Queries with Aspose.3D
+# Select Objects by Name in Java 3D Scene – XPath‑Like Queries with Aspose.3D

 ## Introduction

 If you need to **create 3d scene java** applications that manipulate complex hierarchies of objects, Aspose.3D for Java gives you a clean, XPath‑style way to locate exactly what you need.
-In this tutorial we’ll walk through building a simple scene, adding a hierarchy of nodes, and then using XPath‑like queries to **select objects by type** (for example, cameras or lights) no matter where they live in the tree.
+In this tutorial we’ll walk through building a simple scene, adding a hierarchy of nodes, and then using XPath‑like queries to **select objects by name** (for example, cameras or lights) no matter where they live in the tree.
 By the end you’ll be comfortable querying, filtering, and retrieving 3‑D entities with just a single expression.

 ## Quick Answers
 - **What can I query?** Any node or entity (Camera, Light, Mesh, etc.) in a Scene.